Koredotcom/web-kore-sdk/README.md

 	// }
 # Release History
 ```
+v10.7.0 [Minor] on 28-Sept-2024: Master branch
+        Features
+                1.History syncing can now be disabled during network resume by using the kore config.
+Added following config in the kore config
+                    syncMessages: {
+                        ...
+                        onNetworkResume: {
+                            enable: true,  // Set true to sync messages on network back
+                            batchSize: 10   // To configure the number of messages to fetch
+                        }
+                    }
+                2.Two mandatory attributes have been introduced for custom templates to prevent duplicate template issues.
+Please refer to the link for more details -> https://github.com/Koredotcom/web-kore-sdk?tab=readme-ov-file#how-to-handle-custom-templates

 v10.6.1 [Minor] on 14-Sept-2024: Master branch
         Bugfixes
                 1.Dropdown template selected option name display issue fix